What is Implicit Cost?

 Implicit cost refers to the opportunity cost of the resources of the business organization also known as notional cost or implied cost where the organization calculates what the business earned if instead of using the resource in the business activity, it used the resource for some other purpose say if the business has rented such asset to another party then how much rent they would have earned will be considered as opportunity cost.

-As the name implies, implicit costs do not represent real expenses but are considered as a form of the opportunity cost for utilization of a company’s assets or resources in general.
-For instance, if a company sets up a production plant on its own land, by implication it did not earn any possible rent on the same property it could, if it were not to use the resources itself.
+As the name implies, implicit costs do not represent real expenses.
+Still, they are considered as a form of the opportunity cost for the utilization of a company’s assets or resources in general.
+For instance, if a company sets up a production plant on its land, by implication, it did not earn any possible rent on the same property it could, if it were not to use the resources itself.

 It must be borne in mind here that implicit costs do not represent any real expenses.
 However, the utility of this measure lies in the fact that it helps to evaluate if a particular resource could have been employed better.